neildahiya/neildahiya/content/lines/index.md

 title = "Random lines/quotes/lyrics I like"

 +++
+Putting time to sharpen the axe and then cutting the tree is better than trying to cut a tree with a blunt axe

+***

 Life is a puzzle.
 So best to get your straight pieces in place first.
 Get control of what you can, then be spontaneous.

 ***